Employment for Sustainable Development in Africa

-E4D’s approach focuses on sectors with great employment potential, such as agriculture, construction, infrastructure and the textile sector.
-It provides training above all in transferable job profiles and qualification standards that can be used across all sectors of the economy.
+E4D targets sectors with high employment potential, such as agriculture, construction, infrastructure or the textile industry.
+The focus is on training and qualification standards that enable extensive access to various sectors of the economy.

 E4D/SOGA - Employment and Skills for Eastern Africa

-The E4D/SOGA – Employment and Skills for Eastern Africa initiative is a co-financed initiative with a focus on promoting employment within the realm of international investment in natural resources.
-It is part of the E4D programme and, among other things, supports industry-related training courses in the extractive industry and associated sectors in Kenya, Mozambique, Tanzania and Uganda.
+E4D/SOGA is an initiative which harnesses international investment in the extractive sector to promote employment.
+It is part of the E4D project and supports industry-related training courses in the extractive industries and associated sectors in Kenya, Mozambique, Tanzania and Uganda.

-In Kenya, E4D/SOGA is introducing competence-based modular courses in cooperation with the Technical University of Mombasa and the Technical University of Kenya for five occupations, including electricians and welders.
-Together with universities and business associations, the programme offers internship placements at businesses for graduates from vocational colleges and unskilled employees, thereby significantly increasing their employability for local enterprises.
+In Kenya, for example, E4D/SOGA works together with the Technical University of Mombasa and the Technical University of Kenya to introduce skills-based modular courses for five professions, including electricians and welders.
+Together with companies and trade associations, internships are offered for graduates and employees without training.